YukieMan97/classDiagramVisualizer/MILESTONES.md

 3. Poor programming practices/code smells: almost like a linter but linter looks at formatting, not at what the code does, so focus on that more.
 - Conclusion: integrate one or more of these ideas to Class Coupling to make it more unique.
 An example would be ... "what kind of programming practices are found within UML classes?".
 - Need to meet up with team next week to discuss this idea in full and complete milestone 3 tasks

+## Milestone 3
+Mockup of analysis design:
+- Our program design is to analyze code where we can split up classes (class coupling) and also detect structural design patterns such as composite design pattern.
+Since Structural Design Patterns provides a simple  way to realize relationships between entities, it would be great to merge this concept and class coupling.
+We know we have to look for sequence of calls to determine design patterns.
+As for class coupling, we will determine which classes uses extends, interfaces, etc.
+Mockup of visualisation:
+- UML diagrams is our still base idea for visualization as mentioned in Milestone 1.
+However, we will need to brainstorm more ideas to make our visualizaiton completely unique, so that is doesn't look like a UML diagram at first glance.
+Notes about first user study:
+- User study #1: finds that the visualization aspect will be useful for programmers who are unfamiliar with a new project, believes that it is a good idea to "determine which classes uses extends, interfaces, etc" to detect class coupling, and seems very abstract at the moment so it is kind of confusing
+Any changes to original analysis/visualisation design:
+- will need to consider if we want to keep the "detect structural design patterns" aspect in our program because this would be difficult to analyze/find in given code